onfido/onfido-openapi-spec/README.md

  SHA256SUM for template ... changed, diff reported below.
 To overwrite template, run:
  ...
 ```
-That happens when templates we're overriding have been updated.
-The script automatically fix checksums for one generator at each run, but the templates needs to be carefully reviewed and updated by following procedure below:
+This happens when templates we're overriding have been updated.
+The script automatically fixes checksums for one generator at each run, but the templates need to be carefully reviewed and updated by following the procedure below:

 1. Check which files have changed, by running `git diff generators/**/templates/SHA256SUM`
-2. Compare each files with the one that has been freshly generated, e.g. if _libraries/okhttp-gson/ApiClient.mustache_ checksum has been denoted as modified for _java/okhttp-gson_ generator:
+2. Compare each file with the one that has been freshly generated, e.g. if _libraries/okhttp-gson/ApiClient.mustache_ checksum has been denoted as modified for _java/okhttp-gson_ generator:
     ```sh
     diff generators/java/okhttp-gson/templates/libraries/okhttp-gson/ApiClient.mustache  generated/templates/java/okhttp-gson/libraries/okhttp-gson/ApiClient.mustache
     ```